hilaryRope/hilaryRope/README.md

 # Hi there! 👋

-I'm a Senior Backend Engineer with a diverse background spanning from Philosophy to Ontology Engineering in Academia.
+My name is Ilaria Corda and I am a Senior Backend Engineer with a diverse background spanning from Philosophy to Ontology Engineering in Academia.
 My professional journey includes experience in Application Support and Software Development across various industries such as Academia, Consultancy, Telecoms, E-commerce, Big Data, Transport, Financial Services & Fintech, Automotive.

 🌍 With 10 years of experience (in the UK, Germany, and currently in Italy), I have a solid track record of working effectively with international, cross-functional, and geographically distributed teams.